mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 During this lab, you ingest fraudulent and non fraudulent transactions dataset into BigQuery using three methods:
-* Method 1: Using BigLake with data stored in Google Cloud Storage (GCS)
+* **Method 1**: Using BigLake with data stored in [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs)
-* Method 2: Near real-time ingestion into BigQuery using [Cloud PubSub](https://cloud.google.com/pubsub)
+* **Method 2**: Near real-time ingestion into BigQuery using [Cloud Pub/Sub](https://cloud.google.com/pubsub/docs)
-* Method 3: Batch Ingestion into BigQuery using Dataproc Serverless
+* **Method 3**: Batch ingestion into BigQuery using [Dataproc Serverless](https://cloud.google.com/dataproc-serverless/docs)

 For all methods, we are ingesting data from the Google Cloud bucket you have created in the previous lab through `bootstrap.sh`.
 Feel free to have a look at the contents of this bucket:

 ### Method 1: External table using BigLake

-BigLake tables let you query structured data in external data stores with access delegation.
+BigLake tables allow querying structured data in external data stores with access delegation.
+For an overview, refer to the [BigLake documentation](https://cloud.google.com/biglake/docs).
 Access delegation decouples access to the BigLake table from access to the underlying data store.
 An external connection associated with a service account is used to connect to the data store.

 Because the service account handles retrieving data from the data store, you only have to grant users access to the BigLake table.
 This lets you enforce fine-grained security at the table level, including row-level and column-level security.
 For BigLake tables based on Cloud Storage, you can also use dynamic data masking.
 To learn more about multi-cloud analytic solutions using BigLake tables with Amazon S3 or Blob Storage data, see BigQuery Omni.